Code-Institute-Submissions/sami-sinnari-MilestoneProject2/README.md

 ### Code

 > - Code written in this project is mostly done by the developer.
 The gallery referance can be found within the code.
-> - The code done on order page has been self - thought by various sources.
+> - The code done on order page has been self-thought thru various sources.
 Please find referances below :
 > - https://dev.to/wenglin1/simple-shopping-cart-with-js-json-jdp - Devto explanation on how to formate a shopping cart and how to connect it with json.
 I will mention Devto in acknowledgments.
 > - https://www.youtube.com/watch?v=90PgFUPIybY&t=727s - Code Addict indepth shopping cart creation, with detailed explanation.
 I will mention Code Addict team in acknowledgments.